dacbd/blog/content/posts/zero-to-prod-gke/index.md

 ### K8s Cluster
 One option for creating the k8s cluster would be to use another [terraform module](https://github.com/terraform-google-modules/terraform-google-kubernetes-engine) like we did for networking, so take a look at their examples and see if one makes what you are going for.

-Here I have crafted an Autopilot cluster that matches what is created if you click though the web console to create a private cluster.
+Here I have crafted an Autopilot cluster that matches what is created if you click through the web console to create a private cluster.

 <details><summary>The terraform definition is a bit long so click to expand.</summary>